Wirt4/racing-snakes-rails-edition/README.md

 ### Hosted Project
 For people who want to play a fun little game without a ton of overhead for setup.
 ###
-The repo
+The repository
-For devs who want to develop and extend a deploy-read Rails app.
+For developers who want to develop and extend a deploy-read Rails app.
 ## Dependencies
 (stub)
 ## Instructions For Use